LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Checks if the password is met pattern requirements
+Checks if the password is met pattern requirements.

 ##### Returns

+True if the password is met pattern requirements, otherwise - false.

 ##### Parameters